“Give it all back to St. Albans!”

 *

 In 1945, Linwood Randlett took over his father’s business at Hartland Grain & Grocery following Carl’s retirement.
 Following Carl’s death in 1951, Linwood retired and his daughter Estelle Randlett and her husband Keith Tapley took over the business on April 1, 1951.
-Although the business officially operated under the original company name of Hartland Grain & Grocery, the store became known to locals as Tapley’s Market.
+Although the business continued to officially operate under the original company name of Hartland Grain & Grocery, it became commonly known to locals as Tapley’s Market.

-Hartland Grain & Grocery Store and Grain Storage Building – c1945
+Hartland Grain & Grocery Store and Grain Storage Building taken from the WWII Observation Deck – c1945

 (Photo courtesy of Cheryl Simpson & Donna Perkins)